ivyharriet/ivyharriet/README.md

 ## 👹 Stuff I enjoy 👹

-- 🌇 Geocities.
+- 🌇 GeoCities.
 Can you tell?
 - 🖌️ Painting tiny models, especially Warhammer 30K!
 - ⚔️ Working on my multiplayer video game project!
 - 🗃️ Trying to give our house the Marie Kondo treatment!